 Have you received a paycheck that is smaller than what you expected?
 Employers acting in bad faith will sometimes deliberately “shave” or undercount hours you have recorded and pay you less than what you earned.
 Some employers might make working “off-the-clock” a known, informal policy.
 For example, employers will sometimes say that they don’t pay for certain tasks at the beginning and end of a workday and instruct employees not to clock in or count their time spent on those tasks.
+In effect, they are stealing time and wages from you.
 There are detailed regulations under the federal Fair Labor Standards Act about what tasks count as work and must be paid.
 When in doubt, you should consult an attorney with experience handling claims in this area.

-No matter what your employer says, you might have a legal claim if you have not been paid for all hours you worked.
-At Fair Labor Law, we provide nationwide assistance with unpaid time claims and can handle cases involving off-the-clock work and the undercounting of hours.
+You might have a legal claim if you have not been paid for all hours you worked.
+At Fair Labor Law, we provide nationwide assistance with claims for unpaid work time and can handle cases involving off-the-clock work and the undercounting of hours.
 Our unpaid time attorney has over a decade of legal experience and will work tirelessly to recover the maximum compensation available to you.
 We are committed to fighting all types of wage theft and will leverage our knowledge and resources to help you efficiently navigate the claims process.

 Under the federal Fair Labor Standards Act (FLSA), employers must pay employees for all hours worked.
 This potentially includes overtime compensation, calculated at 1.5 times the base rate of pay, for eligible non-exempt employees.

-The possibility of overtime means that employers should be diligently tracking employee hours in order to remain compliant with the applicable labor and wage laws.
+The possibility of overtime means that employers should be diligently tracking employee hours in order to comply with applicable wage laws.
 Most companies will require employees to “punch in” and “punch out” when they start and stop work.
 They will also track legally mandated meal and rest breaks.

 You will most likely not be asked to track your hours if you are an “exempt” salaried employee or independent contractor.
 Workers in these categories are not entitled to overtime pay.
 If you are an exempt employee or independent contractor, you must be careful to ensure that you are not being misclassified by your employer.
 Employers will sometimes intentionally misclassify workers to avoid having to pay benefits and follow overtime rules.